Set this up in minutes

 ML-powered forecasting

 Some inventory tools use machine learning to analyze your sales patterns and predict future demand.
-InventoryQuick uses ML models trained on your actual Shopify order history to forecast stockouts before they happen and recommend optimal reorder quantities.
+InventoryQuick uses ML models trained on the sales history you record in InventoryQuick to forecast stockouts before they happen and recommend optimal reorder quantities.

 Shopify POS supports barcode scanning for checkout (selling to customers).
 But for warehouse operations — receiving shipments, doing physical counts, picking orders — there's no native scanning.